regarcher/MetadataMaid/README.md

 This tool will list all private Dashboards owned by inactive Users and allow you to select and delete the records of your choosing.

 ## Required Settings
-1. You must have My Domain turned as LWC is utilized.
+1. You must use My Domain as LWC is utilized.
 2. You must have Enhanced Folder Sharing enabled as we're querying with 'USING SCOPE allPrivate'. (see the next section)

 ## Enhanced Folder Sharing